Thinkr1/NeoWs-API/README.md

 # NeoWs NASA API

-This React project uses the [NeoWs (Near Earth Object Web Service) API](https://api.nasa.gov) from the NASA to fetch and display information about near-Earth objects (mostly asteroids).
+This React project uses the [NeoWs (Near Earth Object Web Service) API](https://api.nasa.gov) from the NASA to fetch and display information about near-Earth objects (NEO).